Roasted red pepper salad

 The peppers actually will keep very well in oil or the type of dressing I suggested below; you can jar them and they will keep even longer.
 Or will they?
 Like hell.
 Too tasty by half to last more than one meal.

-roasted red pepper saladServings: 2-4Time: about an hour plus chilling
+roasted red pepper saladServings: 2-4Time: 1 hour plus chilling

 - 2 large red bell peppers